Frequently Asked Questions

 Yes!
 Trinity’s accreditation by CAAM-HP, the primary accrediting authority for Caribbean medical schools, enables our graduates to participate in the residency match processes in the United States and Canada, as well as apply for residencies and licensure in both countries.

 Trinity School of Medicine has an exceptionally high volume of clinical training.
 There are two main phases to Trinity’s formal clinical offering.
 The first is in St. Vincent, the second is in the United States.
-Trinity students spend their first five terms in St. Vincent, utilizing the classrooms and labs on campus while also gaining practical experience at the Milton Cato Memorial Hospital, a 230-bed teaching hospital affiliated with the campus.
+Trinity students spend their first four terms in St. Vincent, utilizing the classrooms and labs on campus while also gaining practical experience at the Milton Cato Memorial Hospital, a 230-bed teaching hospital affiliated with the campus.

 The second phase of Trinity School of Medicine’s MD program consists of clinical clerkships in the U.S., conducted in hospitals and medical facilities where students utilize what they’ve learned in the basic science courses and the Introduction to Clinical and Community Medicine courses.
 Under the supervision of faculty physicians, students participate in 48 weeks of required core clerkships and 27 weeks of elective clerkships.
 From the different clerkships, students obtain clinical expertise in the basic disciplines in preparation for advanced training during their residencies.
 There are no waiting lists for core rotations at Trinity School of Medicine.
 No student is admitted to the school without us knowing there is a slot available for them when they start their rotations.